 Keep scrolling to take a peek inside Miura's redecorated NYC living room and other small spaces to see what makes a room look and feel 10 times bigger than it actually is.

 Add Mirrors to Fake a Larger Room

 "Not only does this create the illusion of a larger space, but it also reflects light to brighten up the room even more," Brent explains.
-Given our living room has only one small window, this simple decorating trick made it feel brighter and more open without needing to renovate.
+Given Miura's living room has only one small window, this simple decorating trick made it feel brighter and more open without needing to renovate.

-When it comes to mirror styling, Brent says to keep it minimal.
-A large statement mirror is already a focal point of a room, so focus on decorating a different area to avoid unnecessary clutter."
+When it comes to mirror styling, Brent says to keep it minimal: "A large statement mirror is already a focal point of a room, so focus on decorating a different area to avoid unnecessary clutter."

 Layer Accessories (It Won't Look Cluttered)

 A common misconception is that having fewer items in a room will make it appear minimal and large.
 It turns out that the opposite is true: Every time Brent layered a new accessory like a tray, coffee table books, or table lamps, it created vignettes, or "moments," as Brent calls them, which made the living room feel bigger.